Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 No luck finding anyone to have fun and quench his Fire with, sadly.
 That made it a *long* week, when he couldn’t find anything else to distract him...but still a good week.
 Some of the more troubling thoughts in his head were soothed, some new ones had come along that he liked and wanted to work on…

 It was time to go home and put what he’d found to use.
-Just one last little bit of souvenir shopping---he *still* couldn’t find one of those T-shirts that would fit around his shoulders, but that was okay.
+Just one last little bit of souvenir shopping - he *still* couldn’t find one of those T-shirts that would fit around his shoulders, but that was okay.
 Practical stuff was better anyway.

 The last stop was to grab that sandwich Professor Daniel had wanted.
 He gave Shoo-ster a (careful) hug, and took the route through Central Park back to Grand Central Station.